pippinbarr/cart253-2019/modules/core-object-oriented-programming/core-object-oriented-programming.md

 - The reset method should:
   - Set the Prey's health property back to the maximum
+  - Set the Prey's radius back to the maximum (e.g. to its reset health)
   - Set the Prey's position to a random `x` (between `0` and `width`) and `y` (between `0` and `height`)

 ???